AleksandarDzudzevic/WeatherStationProject/README.md

 *Screenshot of for sensors used,picture of the model, picture of the rasberry pi and where it was moved during recordings

 ### 3. The client requested that the solution provides a mathematical modelling for the Humidity and Temperature levels for each Local and Remote locations. (both lineal and non-lineal model)
 > We fulfilled this request for the following: comparison of the humidity and temperature levels inside and outside the student room (Figure 3.1), prediction of humidity level during the subsequent 12 hour period after the recordings took place.
 This is shown in the Figure 3.2.
 We have decided to use mathematical modelling when providing the visual representation for these examples due to the advantage of having data clearly separated and the relations between outside and inside clearly visible and easy to understand.
-For the humidity prediction we used this because unlike the temperature prediction, humidity varied a lot more with a bigger marginal error so the quadratic equation allowed us to present the expected trend of the humidity during this time periof which was the main goal of that graph.
+For the humidity prediction we used this because unlike the temperature prediction, humidity varied a lot more with a bigger marginal error so the quadratic equation allowed us to present the expected trend of the humidity during this time period which was the main goal of that graph.
 With this criteria number 3 was fulfilled.

+The development of the part of the program that fulfilled this criteria was first decomposed into 2 parts.
+Showing relations using mathematical modeling, and showing predictions using mathematical modeling.
+The code for the relations between data (Code 1.3) was developed by decomposing it into two subplots showing the relation between humidities and temperatures separately.
+Quadratic formula was aquired using np.polyfit and then put into an algorithm which would collect it into the list allowing the cretion of non-linear graphs.

 #### Figure 3.1 shows the relation between humidity and temperature inside the room and outside using quadratic formlua
 ![](https://github.com/AleksandarDzudzevic/Project_unit_2/blob/main/comparison_graphs_outside_inside.png)
-#### Figure 3.2 shows the prediction of the humidity in the subsequent 12 hours after the measuring took place.
+#### Figure 3.2 shows the linear graphing for the prediction of the humidity in the subsequent 12 hours after the measuring took place.
 ![](https://github.com/AleksandarDzudzevic/Project_unit_2/blob/main/humidity_prediciton_fot_next12h.png)
 *Quadratic function graph for both remote and local